 The Mental Capacity Act 2005 ('the Act') aims to empower and protect people who cannot make decisions for themselves.
-By giving legal status to ADRT's, an LPA for health and care decisions, and an LPA for financial decisions, the Act supports people with mental capacity to plan for the future.
-It also provides a legal framework and process to be followed by anyone making a 'best interests' decision on your behalf.
+The Act gives legal status to ADRT's and LPA's (both for health and care decisions and for financial decisions).
+The Act supports people with mental capacity to plan for the future.
+It provides a legal framework and process to be followed by anyone making a 'best interests' decision on your behalf.